Architectural Photographers’ job is to produce impactful images after the completion of a project.

 We must start with one of our most known pictures for an inspiration home luxury development.

-The second reason this is my personal task to combine the architecture, the environment and that views that brings this property to his glory.
+The second reason this is my personal task is to combine the architecture, the environment, and the views that bring this property to its glory.

 In this composition, I choose to climb on a 50ft rock landscape feature to allow me to capture the entire home in one shoot.
-It was important for me to show case the rear view of the house to the mesmerizing Las Vegas Valley and Famous Las Vegas Strip.
+It was important for me to showcase the rear view of the house to the mesmerizing Las Vegas Valley and the Famous Las Vegas Strip.

 These two images took almost 4 hours to capture and composite in post-production as I had to creatively light the day shoot and compose it from many different images.